danbev/learning-crypto/notes/seedwing/seedwing-policy.md

 }
 ```
 `just` specifies that only that sequence of characters are accepted by the
-parser returned from this function. `padding` says that it is alright to
+parser returned from this function. `padding` says that it is alright to have
 whitespace characters before and/or after the `use` sequence.

 The `then` parser will cause this parser to yield a tuple of the first parser,